Developer Guide

 4.1.5 Mark/Unmark Task feature

-The implementation of the mark function is facilitated by LogicManager
+The implementation of the mark function is facilitated by LogicManager.
+It takes user input as 3 arguments,

-.
+the command word being mark.
 The second argument is an task index, denoting the index of task the user wishes to mark as complete.

 The third argument is an score, denoting the score of the task alloted by the leader.